Evaluate flags

 The above response can be interpreted as follows:

-• flagB is inactive, deleted, or maybe it just does not exist.
+• flagB is archived, deleted, or maybe it just does not exist.
 (It is simply not part of the response)

 Evaluating flags in batches